legertom/ai-vercel-example/README.md

 | 3   | Alex Johnson | 2024-02-10 | In Progress | Working on the final touches. |
 | 4   | Maria Garcia | 2024-02-15 | Cancelled | Cancelled due to requirements change. |
 | 5   | James Brown  | 2024-02-20 | Completed | Delivered ahead of schedule. |

+## Demo
+Check out the live demo here: [Live Demo Link](#) Explore the app with a guest account or sign up for a full experience.